Text Annotation and Association Objects

 See the Process permissions or ask your Administrator for assistance.

-• Object Panel: Located to the left of the Process Modeler canvas, the Object Panel contains various process model objects.
+• Object Panel: Located to the left of the Process Modeler, the Object Panel contains various process modeling objects.

-• Object Bar: Located at the bottom of the Process Modeler canvas, the Object Bar contains pinned Process model objects for quick access.
+• Object Bar: Located at the bottom of the Process Modeler, the Object Bar contains pinned Process modeling objects for quick access.

 1. Ensure that the Object panel is visible.
 If not, click the Add icon from the Object bar at the bottom.

-Text Annotation Element Settings
+Text Annotation Object Settings

 Configuration Panel Settings